 Spec Ops is an ingenious deconstruction of the modern military shooter.
 It artfully arranges typical shooter gameplay in such a way that shows the genre's inherent self-deceptions.
-It reminds you that each time you pull the trigger on a bad guy, you're doing something ending somebody's life.
+It reminds you that each time you pull the trigger on a bad guy, you're ending somebody's life.
 Your enemies aren't terrorists or psychopaths or aliens.
 There are no excuses.
-By stripping away the usual trappings of FPS games, Spec Ops presents a powerful reminder of the senseless savagery at the heart of every shooting game.
+By stripping away the usual trappings of FPS games, Spec Ops presents a powerful reminder of the senseless savagery behind killing.

 In one sense, this is a remarkable achievement.
 Few studios would be willing to make a game so intentionally joyless for the sake of a deeper message.
 It takes guts to put artistry into a shooter.

 However, Spec Ops' remarkable message is its most serious problem.
 Intentional or not, the game is not fun.
 Every level is a staid shooting gallery of identical bad guys with mediocre AI.
 You run in, slide in behind cover, and fire until there is no one left to kill.
 That's it.
 The mechanics you use at the start are the same ones you use at the end.
 The game introduces nothing new aside from a few other weapons.
 And for the record, the weapons don't differ significantly.